edgedb/edgedb-python/docs/api/asyncio_con.rst

 3. If any other, non-retryable exception occurs, the transaction is rolled back, and the exception is propagated, immediately aborting the ``retry()`` block.

-One non-obvious implication of the (3) is that whole block is retried including non-database statements, so for example:
+The key implication of retrying transactions is that the entire nested code block can be re-run, including any non-querying Python code. including non-database statements, so for example:

 .. code-block:: python